oat-sa/tao-core/README.md

 ## Description

-Webhhooks allow you to send a request to remote server based on triggered event
+Webhooks allow you to send a request to remote server based on triggered event

 ## How to use it